 The game received an update in 2013, adding a new character called Srinivasa, a blind musician from India who uses ultrasonic technology to see.

 The game made its American debut at the Game Developers Conference in March 2013, temporarily released by Silicon Studio to demonstrate their Yebis middleware which the game utilizes.
-The game has yet to receive a nationwide release there.
+The game did not receive a nationwide release there.